VatsalSy/RemindersSync/README.md

 1. Check the console output for error messages
 2. Verify the vault path is correct
 3. Ensure your markdown files have the correct task format: `- [ ] Task text`

-## State Files

-The tool maintains several state files in your vault:

-- `._VaultTasks.json`: Current state of all tasks in your Obsidian vault
-- `._Reminders.json`: Current state of relevant reminders from Apple Reminders
-- `._RemindersMapping.json`: Mappings between Obsidian task IDs and Apple Reminder IDs
-- `_AppleReminders.md`: Exported non-synced reminders

-These files help maintain sync state and ensure reliable task matching between systems.

-## Excluded Lists

-By default, the following reminder lists are excluded from syncing:
-- Groceries
-- Shopping
-- Cooking-HouseHold
-- Your vault name (to avoid circular syncs)

-## Notes

-- The tool requires permission to access Apple Reminders
-- Task IDs are preserved across syncs using the mapping file
-- Files starting with `._` in your vault are used for state management